ergildo/timescaledb-benchmark/README.md

 ```

-If you get this error, you fix it by increasing the number of max connections on timescaleDB platform.
+If you get this error, you can fix it by increasing the number of max connections on timescaleDB platform.

 It's possible to change MIGRATION_SOURCE_URL( source url that contains the migrations files), however, I advise you DO NOT change it otherwise the docker building process might fail.